bluesky/tiled/README.md

 * Usable from ``curl`` and languages other than Python (i.e. support language-agnostic serialization options and avoid baking any Python-isms too deeply into the API)
-* List Runs, with random paginated access
+* List Runs, with pagination and random access
-* Search Runs, with random paginated access on search results
+* Search Runs, with pagination and random access on search results
-* Access Run metadata cheaply, again with random paginated access.
+* Access Run metadata cheaply, again with pagination and random access.
 * Access Run data as strided C arrays in chunks.
 * A Python client with rich proxy objects that do chunk-based access transparently (like intake's `RemoteXarray` and similar).
 But do not switch